Gadgets & People

 His warning only served to make me even more curious.
 I focused back on the Legion database and entered the word into its search engine.
 Quickly I came to a long entry on ‘The Black Ace’ also known as Mariusz Sniegowski.

 The picture at the top of the entry seemed so innocuous, having been taken from the street as he walked out of a building.
 There was nothing remarkable about the man’s appearance; average in size and build, short hair held in place by gel, a light tan.
 He wore a simple two piece suit.
-He didn’t look like a terrifying villain that Jaeger had nightmares about, more like a banker.
+He didn’t look like a terrifying villain that Jaeger had nightmares about, more like some random accountant.

 But his rap sheet was anything but normal…